BjornL1/balance-stock/README.md

 * Click on Create App.

 In order for the project to run on Heroku, Heroku is needed to install the dependencies.
 * In the terminal write the following commando `pip3 freeze > requirements.txt` to create a list of requirements.
-The list of dependencies will go into `requirements.txt` file.
+The list of dependencies will go into the `requirements.txt` file.

 The sensitive data needs to be kept secret and Heroku will build the app using the code in the Github.
-The creds.json file is protected in gitignore file and these credentials are needed in order to connect to API.
+The creds.json file is protected in the gitignore file and these credentials are needed in order to connect to the API.
 To allow the Heroku Application to access the spreadsheet the following steps are needed:

 * From the new app Settings, click Reveal Config Vars, and set the value of KEY to **CREDS** (all capital letters), and go to the repository, copy the entire`creds.json` then paste it into the VALUE field.
 Then click "Add".
 Add another KEY called **PORT** and VALUE **8000**, then click "Add".
 * Further down, to support dependencies, select Add Buildpack.
 * The order of the buildpacks is important, select Python first, then click "Save changes".
 Then add Node.js second and click "Save changes" again.
 If they are not in this order, you can drag them to rearrange them.
 * Go to "Deploy" and select "GitHub" in "Deployment method".
 * To connect Heroku app to your Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below
-* Choose the branch you want to buid your app from.
+* Choose the branch you want to build your app from.
-* If prefered, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository.
+* If preferred, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository.
 * Wait for the app to build.
 Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link.

 [GitHub repository](https://github.com/luandretta/quiz-python)